king-sawyer/Pegasus-Games/README.md

 This project was created using many different techniques in React including:

--React routing
+- React routing
--Using context to minimize prop drilling
+- Using context to minimize prop drilling
--Utelizing render props to redirect the users location
+- Utelizing render props to redirect the users location

 ![mainPageImage](https://i.imgur.com/DLC4D0E.png)